codepath/parse-web-demo/README.md

 ### Querying Objects

-One of Parse's best features is its powerful query syntax (powered by Mongodb under the hood).
+One of Parse's best features is its powerful query syntax (powered by MongoDB under the hood).
 The code snippet below illustrates how to create a query of the Messages table.

 The `include` feature below is important if your data contains references to objects in other tables.
 If you don't use `include`, the query will return an array of messages, where each message contains the id of the user, but not the full user object.